 Food safety, as it relates to the consumer, can be effectively managed through a Hazard Analysis and Critical Control Point (HACCP) program.
 HACCP implementation is not currently mandated for breweries by the Food and Drug Administration (FDA), but its concepts are helpful to ensure that the finished beer will not harm consumers.
 HACCP involves identifying critical control points (CCPs) throughout the brewing and packaging processes that can prevent the ingress of potential food safety hazards.
 Once the critical control points have been identified, they are controlled to eliminate the specific potential hazard.
 For more information see Food Safety Plan for Craft Brewers.

-Level 3: Preventive Controls
+Level 3: Process Controls

-Production of beer that is consistent in flavor, taste, color, alcohol content, etc. can be achieved by identification and control of quality control points (QCPs), also known as preventive controls.
+Production of beer that is consistent in flavor, taste, color, alcohol content, etc. can be achieved by identification and control of quality control points (QCPs), also known as process controls.
 The various product parameters can be controlled throughout the brewing process, from raw materials to packaged beer and product handling outside the brewery.
 Although usually concerned with safety, tools from a HACCP program can be used to aid in this quality control process, as well.
-Once these preventive controls are identified, they are monitored to eliminate any negative effects on quality.
+Once these process controls are identified, they are monitored to eliminate any negative effects on quality.

 Level 4: Standards